rwdaigle/edgerails/source/_posts/2010-02-21-the-skinny-on-scopes-formerly-named-scope.markdown

 <span class="version">**Rails** 3.0</span>

 <span class="source notice">
-  The source for the examples contained in this article are located at: [http://github.com/rwdaigle/edgerails-support/tree/master/20100221_skinny_on_scopes/](http://github.com/rwdaigle/edgerails-support/tree/master/20100221_skinny_on_scopes/)
+  The source for the examples contained in this article are located at: [http://github.com/rwdaigle/edgerails-support/tree/master/the-skinny-on-scopes-formerly-named-scope/](http://github.com/rwdaigle/edgerails-support/tree/master/the-skinny-on-scopes-formerly-named-scope/)
 </span>

-I remember my heart fluttering with a boyish crush the first time I saw [Nick Kallen](http://magicscalingsprinkles.wordpress.com/)'s has_finder functionality [make it into Rails in the form of `named_scope`](http://ryandaigle.com/articles/2008/3/24/what-s-new-in-edge-rails-has-finder-functionality). `named_scope` quickly made its way into my toolset as a great way to encapsulate reusable, chainable bits of query logic.
+I remember my heart fluttering with a boyish crush the first time I saw [Nick Kallen](http://magicscalingsprinkles.wordpress.com/)'s has_finder functionality [make it into Rails in the form of `named_scope`](/articles/what-s-new-in-edge-rails/2008/03/24/what-s-new-in-edge-rails-has-finder-functionality/). `named_scope` quickly made its way into my toolset as a great way to encapsulate reusable, chainable bits of query logic.
 While it had its downsides (namely its lack of first-class chain support for the likes of `:joins` and `:include`) it redefined how I thought about structuring my model logic.
 Once you taste the chainable goodness of `named_scope` you never go back.

 So here we are with Rails 3 completely refactoring the internals of ActiveRecord - what's up with our beloved `named_scope`?
-Well, the simple answer is that it's been renamed to `scope` and you can use juse as you're used to, but that's taking the easy way out.
-Let's dive in and see what else we can do with `scope` in Rails 3.
+Well, the simple answer is that it's been renamed to `scope` and you can use it just as you're used to ... but that's taking the easy way out.
+Let's see what else we can do with `scope` in Rails 3.

 ### Basic Usage

 Let's assume a standard `Post` model with `published_at` datetime field along with `title` and `body` (to follow along in code, see the [accompanying project in github](http://github.com/rwdaigle/edgerails-support/tree/master/20100221_skinny_on_scopes/)).

-In Rails 2.x here's how we'd have define the self-explanatory `published` and `recent` named scopes:
+In Rails 2.x here's how we'd have to define the self-explanatory `published` and `recent` named scopes:

 <div class="code_window">
 <em>Ruby - post.rb</em>